jthompkins/gitops_demo/README.md

 >  oc create -f argo/app.yaml
 >  ```

+You will notice that your app will be created but not successfully sync.
+This is because you must first allow the `openshift-gitops` namespace to manage the `spring-petclinic` namespace by running the following command:
+>  ```
+>  oc label namespace spring-petclinic argocd.argoproj.io/managed-by=openshift-gitops
+>  ```

-Because we set up the sync policy to `Automatic`, as soon as the Argo CD application is created, a sync is started in order to rollout the Spring PetClinic manifests to the `spring-petclinic` namespace.
+Now your application should automatically attempt to sync again because we set up the sync policy to `Automatic`.
+A sync is started in order to rollout the Spring PetClinic manifests to the `spring-petclinic` namespace.

 ![Argo CD - Spring PetClinic](images/gitops-15.png)

-Click on the **app-spring-petclinic** in the Argo CD dashboard to view the application resources that are deployed to the cluster.
+Click on the **spring-petclinic** in the Argo CD dashboard to view the application resources that are deployed to the cluster.

 ![Argo CD - Spring PetClinic](images/gitops-14.png)